mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 is "I'm not sure", but I think that it likely has been thought about before, just disregarded due to some preconceived notions of a desirable mechanism.
 By focusing on extending the typeclass system directly, we end up with a very complicated set of trade-offs, that are tough to navigate.
+Instead, this approach adds an entirely new type of declaration, and adds a new meaning for instance declarations.
+Rather than "changing" the meaning of instances, we are allowing them to be applied to something they couldn't before - constraint types.

 Here's a design goal from the superclass instances write-up.
 It's given